Reference

 Possible reasons include:

-Ensure that you are logged in and that bulk import is available on your plan.
+Ensure that you are logged in.
+Bulk import is available to all users on the desktop app.

 No Files to Import